Anxiety Before Work

 Understanding which threat your brain is responding to helps us target the solution.

-THE MORNING WORK ANXIETY CYCLE
+THE MORNING WORKPLACE ANXIETY CYCLE

 How it builds: